Sher-Chowdhury/codingbee_docs/categories/kubernetes/06_deployments/deployments.md

 </html>
 ```

-Another way to if this has worked is by running:
+Another way to see if this has worked is by running:

 ```bash
 $ kubectl describe pod pod-http